s3u/readme/README.md

 How I like to operate:

 * **Minimize opinions:** I realize opinions are a burden we all carry, and I try to minimize mine.
 If you find me holding opinions based on my assumptions, point them out.
-* **Mechanisms:** Structure lets us scale teamwork.
+* **Mechanisms:** I believe in structure to scale teamwork.
 Though I'm not a process freak, I prefer structured means (periodic reviews, forums, and standups) to ad hoc activities (meetings, emails, slack messages, etc.) as much as possible.
 * **Optimize work for joy:** Workplaces can be stressful due to poor interpersonal relations, assumptions, and how we process ambiguity.
 Hence I like to incorporate self-care and habits to reduce stress.

 What I prefer: